leo-bogert/bumblebee-multiscreen-tools/README.md

 ### Xorg configuration

+FIXME: Merge this into the below code section:
 ```
 # Back up the default config in case you need to have a look at it again.
 cp -i --preserve=all --no-preserve=links /etc/bumblebee/xorg.conf.nvidia /etc/bumblebee/xorg.conf.nvidia.default